aashan10/picsum/README.md

 ### Installation

-Go to the release page and download the executable as per your operating system/cpu architecture.
+~~Go to the release page and download the executable as per your operating system/cpu architecture.~~ For now, please build from source.
+Github actions need to be updated for linux and macos builds.

 #### Build from source
 To build from source, you must have rustc and cargo available on your machine.